pheelwell/skoria-site/src/garden/🗡️Adventuring/Irasnian Wastes Notes.md

 ***Bite.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 4 (1d4 + 2) piercing damage.

 ***Locust Cloud (Recharge after a Short or Long Rest).*** The locust releases a cloud of frenzied insects in a 20-foot radius centered on itself.
-Each creature in that area must make a DC 11 Dexterity saving throw, taking 4 (1d8) piercing damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 11 Dexterity [[Saving Throws.md|saving throw]], taking 4 (1d8) piercing damage on a failed save, or half as much damage on a successful one.

 ***Mana Stealing.*** When a giant locust hits a creature with its bite attack, it can attempt to drain some of their mana.
-The target must make a DC 12 Constitution saving throw.
+The target must make a DC 12 Constitution [[Saving Throws.md|saving throw]].
 On a failed save, the target loses 1d4 mana points.23ws The giant locust gains temporary hit points equal to the amount of mana stolen.

 ## Notes From First Session